Metrics on trace spaces: One-dimensional NCCW complexes

 \subsection{Examples}

-We conclude the paper by providing some examples of direct limit domains to which the results of \S\ref{section:onedim} apply.
+We conclude by providing some examples of direct limit domains to which the results of \S\ref{section:onedim} apply.
 Each example is the limit of a $1$-Lipschitz system in the sense of Definition~\ref{definition:limit}.

-\subsubsection{$\mathcal{Z}$ and $\mathcal{W}$}
+\subsubsection{$\js$ and $\mathcal{W}$}

 These algebras are constructed in \cite{Jiang:1999hb} and \cite{Jacelon:2010fj} respectively as limits of $1$-Lipschitz systems.
-However, our results are vacuous for these domains: by \cite{Robert:2010qy}, any two nondegenerate $^*$-homomorphisms from $\mathcal{Z}$ or $\mathcal{W}$ to one of our specified codomains are approximately unitarily equivalent.
+However, our results are vacuous for these domains: by \cite{Robert:2010qy}, any two nondegenerate $^*$-homomorphisms from $\js$ or $\mathcal{W}$ to one of our specified codomains are approximately unitarily equivalent.